 YPT Atlanta is governed by a Board of Directors who develops the organization’s mission and activities.
 Board Meetings are generally scheduled the last Monday of each month.
 Please contact us if you would like to attend an upcoming meeting.
 Each position’s responsibilities are outlined in the Chapter Bylaws or Chapter Board Policy.
-There is currently one open position on our board.
+Elections are being held -see the slate of candidates below.
 We are looking forward to connecting with you!

 Phillip Cherry, Chair